xird/pip-boy-2000-mk-I/arduino/wiring.md

 - Pull-down resistors between each Nano push button pin(4, 5, 8, 11, 12) and ground.
 5kohm works well.
 - Potentiometer values don't matter.
 Go with 10kohm, for example.

+## Capacitors

+These are optional, but they can help smooth out jittery values read from the potentiometers.

+- 1uF capacitor between each pot's middle(wiper) and left(ground).

 ## Hints:

 - Assemble the connections one component at a time, and confirm that they work correctly before moving on to the next one.